mca91/ITEWR_DC_Course/chapter1.md

 In R, it is often fairly easy to import data.
 This exercise will teach you how to import .csv files.

-The data set *cps_ch3.csv* is a sample of the current population survey data base.
+The data set *cps_ch3.csv* is a sample from the current population survey data base.
 We have uploaded it so you can use the following url as path:

 *http://s3.amazonaws.com/assets.datacamp.com/production/course_1276/datasets/cps_ch3.csv*